Engage. Invest. Transform.

 Generated in local economic returns

-Local businesses developed, launched and expanded
+Community food businesses were launched and expanded

 Mandela Partners is a hub for food, community, and local business.